pinocchio-geppetto/ionic2ebook/README.md

 ## Configure AdMob
 Register an AdMob account.
 For each platform, do the following:
 1. For Android, edit the file ionic2ebook/src/app/service/interstitial-ads.service.ts.
-In the constructor of the class `class InterstitialAdsService`, update the adId to your AdMob adID.
+In the constructor of the class `class InterstitialAdsService`, update `adId` to your AdMob `adId`.
 2. For Android, edit the file ionic2ebook/src/app/service/interstitial-ads.service.ts.
-In the constructor of the class `class InterstitialAdsService`, update the adId to your AdMob adID.
+In the constructor of the class `class InterstitialAdsService`, update `adId` to your AdMob `adId`.

 ```
     if (this.platform.is('ios')) {
-      this.adOptions.adId = 'ca-app-pub-3940256099942544/4411468910', // test from firebase, will be changed to actual in the constructor
+      this.adOptions.adId = 'ca-app-pub-3940256099942544/4411468910', // test from firebase.
+Change this to your adId
       console.log('ios ad selected.');
     }
     else if (this.platform.is('android')) {
-      this.adOptions.adId = 'ca-app-pub-3940256099942544/4411468910', // test from firebase, will be changed to actual in the constructor
+      this.adOptions.adId = 'ca-app-pub-3940256099942544/4411468910', // test from firebase.
+Change this to your adId
       console.log('andoird ad selected.');
     }
 ```